wodosharlatan/REST-MONGO-API/README.md

 ```

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/wodosharlatan/REST-API-DB/blob/main/LICENSE">LICENSE</a> file for details.